 Review with respect to digital humanities

 Historians have (re)discovered space as one of their issues.
 This has been manifested in the great response to the topic “borders” at the Swiss Congress of Historical Sciences 2010 in Basel or to the exhibition The Mastery of Space about the Swiss pioneer for US Surveying and Mapping, Rudolf Ferdinand Hassler, 2007 in Switzerland, for instance.
 The history of cartography is anything but an issue on the margins of history.
-This is also witnessed by the historical publication of Manuel Schramm, comparing the cartography in the United States and Germany in the second half of the 20th century.
+This is also witnessed by the historical publication of Manuel Schramm, comparing the cartography in the United States and Germany in the second half of the 20th century (See my separate post to the The place in the Digital Humanities).

 Schramm is Professor for Economic and Social History at the Technische Universität Chemnitz, Germany.
 In his book, he is primarily interested in the “construction of space and landscape” through the scientific practice of surveying.
 It combines issues of the history of environment with the history of technology.
 But this review highlights only those parts of his book, which can be subsumed under the Digital Humanities.